Architectural Modernization

 Your architecture and your organization evolved independently, and now they work against each other.
 Teams organized around functions create systems that mirror those silos.
 Dependencies multiply.
 Coordination costs rise.
 Delivery slows.
 Conway's Law is operating whether you acknowledge it or not: your systems will reflect your communication structures.
 The question is whether you design both intentionally or let them drift into dysfunction.

-Only 42% of modernization projects meet the original budget and 82% of initiatives take longer than expected
+Only 42% of modernization projects meet the original budget [source]

 SOLUTION